 A supervised ‘safe cycle playground’ aims to allow children (3-10) to have fun learning the cycling rules of the road in a safe environment.
 This involves setting out a mini version of a road network, including replicas of items such as stop signs, give ways, roundabouts and speed bumps.
-Volunteers coach participants around the course to ensure they understand safety rules of the road, for example when to stop, how to be aware of their surroundings.
+Volunteers coach participants around the course to ensure they understand safety rules of the road, for example when to stop, and how to be aware of their surroundings.
 This is sometimes done through verbal explanation, but also through encouraging older children to help with coaching.
-This allows children to build the foundation of an understanding of how road users and pedestrians interact – the highway code is not taught as such, but the basics of how to act around roads, which the participants can build on as they grow older.
-A key element is more for participants to learn how to cycle whilst at the same time starting to understand the way that roads work.
+This allows children to build an understanding of how road users and pedestrians interact, which the participants can build on as they grow older.
+A key element is for participants to learn how to cycle whilst at the same time starting to understand the way that roads work.
 Sessions take place in non-traffic areas ensuring parents and carers feel comfortable in their child’s participation.

 The project has an added benefit of encouraging social integration between families.
-Parents remain present during the session, and it is this that leads to more social integration as they chat to one another (and perhaps become a bit more interested in cycling themselves).
+Parents remain present during the session, which leads to more social integration as they chat to one another (and perhaps become a bit more interested in cycling themselves).

 Target audience and engagement

 • The key target audience is families and carers with children aged 3-10

 • Engagement is through schools and children’s provisions in the area.
 Twitter and social media can also help to reach those who might not fully engage with children’s schools.

 • Posters and flyers, available both at events and for targeted promotion, help to spread the word by traditional methods.